Frequently Asked Questions

 You must fill out and follow the instructions listed on our form.

-Checks are issued at a minimum of $100 on the 10th of every month.
+Checks are issued at a minimum of $100 every month.
 We also have an annual check run in October for owners owed more than $10 who did not accumulate the minimum of $100 during that year.

 Natural gas and oil revenues are generally paid one to three months after the actual production date, in accordance with state regulations and lease terms.